jdstroy/JavaPoly/README.md

 ```sh
 $ grunt build:test
 ```

+**note, the final javapoly.js file which build:test task generate is a little different from the file which build:browser task generate. the javapoly.js which build:test task generate will load the doppio and browserjs library in local folders. and the javapoly.js which build:browser(or build) task generate will load the doppio and browserjs library from external web site.**

 To test JavaPoly you should run HTTP server for folder `test` and open `index.html` in browser.